M2000Interpreter/Environment/utf8/neomsgbox.frm.utf8.txt

 End If
 End Sub

-Private Sub gList2_MouseUp(X As Single, y As Single) If yo = 0 Then
+Private Sub gList2_MouseUp(X As Single, Y As Single) If yo = 0 Then
 If command1.Visible Then
-    If Not gList2.DoubleClickArea(X, y, 10 * lastfactor, 10 * lastfactor, 8 * lastfactor) Then
+    If Not gList2.DoubleClickArea(X, Y, 10 * lastfactor, 10 * lastfactor, 8 * lastfactor) Then
     command1.SetFocus
     Else
     AskResponse$ = AskCancel$